JeffreyCKennedy/WCAproj/ReadMe JCK.txt

 To run the analysis:
 If there have been no changes to the original csv data files, then:
-1. Double click <WCAproj.Rproj> to open RStudio with correct working directory.
+1. Double click <WCAproj.Rproj> to open RStudio with correct working directory or open project in RStudio.
 2. Launch ProjectTemplate:
 		library(ProjectTemplate)
 		load.project()